 The audience is guided by the performers and tours three places in Tokyo, encountering the personal history of the senior generation, and a fictional story intertwining the past, present, and future written by Marco Canale based on his research in Tokyo.

 Theater and audiovisual director (Buenos Aires, 1977), creates projects with local communities which go through biography, documentary and fiction, travelling across cities public, private and sacred spaces.
 Currently his work is focused on "The speed of light", a monumental site specific project created together with elder people, that takes cities as their stage, seeking to understand their history and to imagine its future.
-The project was created in Buenos Aires (FIBA) and is being currently being developed in Germany (Festival Theaterformen) and Japan (Tokyo Tokyo FESTIVAL).
+The project was created in Buenos Aires (FIBA) and has been developed in Germany (Festival Theaterformen).

 Other of his works, created in different countries and contexts, have been presented in venues as the Edinburgh Festival (United Kingdom), Haus der Kulturen der Welt (Berlin), Theatre Row (New York), Young Vic Theatre (London), BAD (Bilbao), Casa de América (Madrid) and Cervantes Theater (Buenos Aires).